Joey Gallo Player Props: Twins vs. Orioles

-On Saturday, Joey Gallo (.696 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
+On Sunday, Joey Gallo (.522 slugging percentage in past 10 games, including two home runs) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
 First pitch is at 2:10 PM ET.

-In his most recent game, he reached base in his only plate appearance against the Orioles.
+In his last game he had a hitless showing (0-for-3) against the Orioles.

 Joey Gallo Game Info & Props vs. the Orioles